donaldRwilliams/beyond_lasso/README.md

 # Beyond Lasso: A Survey of Nonconvex Regularization in Gaussian Graphical Models

-This repo contains R code to reproduce the simulations and analyses in Williams (2020).
+This repo contains R code to reproduce the simulations in Williams (2020).

 ## File Descriptions

-* Figure_1.R includes the code to make the penalty functions